Making Elderberry Syrup in the Instant Pot

 When there is a ton of nasty stuff being passed around we like to take Elderberry Syrup along with our morning oil routine.
 As I mentioned above, we take it in little shot glasses but you can add it to tea, pour over pancakes, add to smoothies, etc.

 Don't have doTERRA® oils yet?
 Don't worry, I've got you covered!
-Head on over to my current promo page and get a starter set or contact me for help figuring out the right oils to start with for your family's needs and budget.
+Here is a shopping cart link to purchase the 4 oils to make this elderberry syrup or head on over to my current promo page and get a starter set.
+Feel free to contact me for help figuring out the right oils to start with for your family's needs and budget.

 *Please note that I ONLY recommend doTERRA essential oils for internal use.
 Make sure your essential oil bottle has a supplemental facts label on it to make sure it is okay for internal use.